Doin' It (LL Cool J song): Remix

-The remix featured on the soundtrack to The Nutty Professor samples the Art of Noise's song "Moments in Love."
+The remix appears on the soundtrack to The Nutty Professor samples the Art of Noise's song "Moments in Love."

 Legacy

 American singer Keri Hilson sampled this song in her song "Do It" (featuring Tank), from her debut album In a Perfect World...
 (2009).
 Fabolous, LL Cool J's fellow New York native, sampled the song for his song "Doin it Well" (featuring Nicki Minaj and Trey Songz), from his mixtape Summertime Shootout (2015).